 With grace and wisdom, Samantha wrote, “Remembering can be a great gift and also a great curse.
 Memories can haunt us and pull us away from the present.…”

 And so, her insight brings us to the end of this month’s examination of forgiveness and whether forgiving also means forgetting.

 (If you missed earlier posts, here are links: Does forgiveness leave room for forgetting AND remembering?
+We’ve all been there.
+Is God’s grace is out of reach?)
 If we’re ready for “…a radical reconstruction of the heart,” (Max Lucado), God is ready and eager to forgive.
 God’s forgiveness is complete.
 Perfect.
 We also need to forgive ourselves.)

 So the question today is:

 After God forgives us, after God takes our sins from us—as far as the east is from the west!—should we forget our wrongdoings?
 Or should we remember them?

 If remembering keeps us stuck in pain and regret,

 if remembering our forgiven sins defines us and declares us ruined for the rest of our lives,

 then remembering is not God’s best for us.

 if remembering focuses us on God’s unfailing love and all-sufficient grace,